dhis2/line-listing-app/README.md

 ## Available Scripts

+After cloning the repo, run:

+### `yarn d2-style install`

-In the project directory, you can run:
+For development you can run:

 ### `yarn start`